netdata/netdata/health/REFERENCE.md

 ## Health entity reference

-The following reference contains information about the syntax and options of _health entities_, which Netdata attaches to charts in order to trigger alarms.
+The following reference contains information about the syntax and options of _health entities_, which Netdata attaches to charts in order to trigger alerts.

 ### Entity types

 There are two entity types: **alarms** and **templates**.
 They have the same format and feature set—the only difference is their label.

-**Alarms** are attached to specific charts and use the `alarm` label.
+**Alerts** are attached to specific charts and use the `alarm` label.

 **Templates** define rules that apply to all charts of a specific context, and use the `template` label.
 Templates help you apply one entity to all disks, all network interfaces, all MySQL databases, and so on.

-Alarms have higher precedence and will override templates.
-If an alarm and template entity have the same name and attach to the same chart, Netdata will use the alarm.
+Alerts have higher precedence and will override templates.
+If the `alert` and `template` entities have the same name and are attached to the same chart, Netdata will use `alarm`.

 ### Entity format